gnkhata/ClusterRAG/README.md

 ## Citation

-If you use this code, please cite the accompanying paper (citation will be added after the review process).
+If you use this code, please cite the accompanying paper (we will add the preprint citation shortly).